berkmancenter/classifurlr/doc/classification_api.md

 **status**

 The status of the request/response data as determined by the classifications.
 The status attribute is a simplified way to examine a classification as it is just a string and will be one of the following: up, down, blocked, or undetermined.
+It is based on an analysis of the available & blocked attributes.

 **available**